 Beyond the few tricky sections, you may also encounter water and deep mud.
 We were there in monsoon season when there were quite a few muddy sections.
 Wear shoes with good traction that you don’t mind getting a little dirty!
 Other times of year, the canyon may be bone dry.
 We were able to clean off at the river.
 Bring a towel if you want to take a dip.

 We started fairly early in the morning, but it was still pretty dang hot.
 Bring plenty of water.
 Always check the weather before you go to avoid rainy days where flash floods may be possible.

 Hiking Cathedral Wash to the Colorado River

 Hike Distance: 3.1 miles round trip

-Restrictions: Permits are required.
+Restrictions: Passes are required.
 Pets are not permitted in the canyon and drones are not allowed in Glen Canyon Recreation Area.
-Practice Leave No Trace policies.
+Practice Leave No Trace.